httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Algorithm Agility

 The security properties of digest-algorithms are not fixed.
-Algorithm Agility (see {{?RFC7696}}) is achieved by providing implementations flexibility in their choice of digest-algorithm from the IANA Digest Algorithm Values registy in {{iana-digest-algorithm-registry}}.
+Algorithm Agility (see {{?RFC7696}}) is achieved by providing implementations flexibility in their choice of digest-algorithm from the IANA Digest Algorithm Values registry in
+{{iana-digest-algorithm-registry}}.

-To help endpoints understand weaker algorithms from stonger ones, this document adds to the IANA Digest Algorithm Values registry a new "Status" field containing the most-recent appraisal of the digest-algorithm.
+To help endpoints understand weaker algorithms from stronger ones, this document adds to the IANA Digest Algorithm Values registry a new "Status" field containing the most-recent appraisal of the digest-algorithm;

-The entries associated to a checksum algorithm which becomes insecure or otherwise undesirable are marked as "deprecated", while the ones associated to a standardized algorithm without known problems are marked as "standard".
+the allowed values are specified in {{iana-digest-algorithm-status}}.

 An endpoint might have a preference for algorithms, such as preferring "standard" algorithms over "deprecated" ones.